RobertCraigie/prisma-client-py/examples/README.md

 # Examples

-This directory contains examples for using Prisma Python with many different frameworks in the Python ecosystem.
+This directory contains examples for using Prisma Client Python with many different frameworks in the Python ecosystem.

 - FastAPI
     - [Basic Example](./fastapi-basic)